 The Scottish FA strongly expressed that they wanted to see women making up at least 10% when it came to people embarking on coaching courses.
 They fell slightly short in 2016, but 2017 was the year they got their wish.
 In fact, 10,000 people signed up in Scotland and it’s believed that just over 1000 of those were women.
 This also marked a rise of around 400 based on the 2016 figures.
 It’s certainly a step in the right direction for Scottish women coaches and their FA.

 Many nations have mentioned the lack of female coaching role models as a barrier, but in Scotland’s case they are one of seven nations from the 55 active in Europe; who boast female coaches in their national set up.
 Pauling MacDonald is in charge of the female U17s, Pauline Hamill the U18s and Shelley Kerr in the senior role.
-All three have 236 caps between them too showing that experienced pros should be encouraged to take their badges, in order to utilise their talents as coaches after their playing days come to an end.
+All three have 236 caps between them too showing that experienced pros should be encouraged to take their badges, in order to utilize their talents as coaches after their playing days come to an end.

 One thing is for certain, the Scottish FA have certainly moved women’s football in the right direction and it’s expected that there will be more females taking coaching courses in 2018, to build on the success seen last year.
 If more coaches continue to be developed it will mean women’s football on the whole will get stronger and we could potentially even see more women in charge of men’s teams too.

 Hear from the new Scotland Women’s National Team Coach Shelley Kerr on her pride and excitement at being appointed to the role.